OxfordSemantic/RDFox-docker-samples/docker-compose-basic/README.md

 A basic sample for deploying RDFox using a Compose template.
 Includes:
 1. `rdfox-init` - This container initializes an RDFox server directory.
 It runs with standard system configuration.
 2. `rdfox` - The main RDFox container meant to serve user requests.
-Can run with limited system permissions ("capabilites") for enhanced security - see "cap_drop" in `compose.yaml`.
+Can run with limited system permissions ("capabilities") for enhanced security - see "cap_drop" in `compose.yaml`.

 ## Starting the deployment
 1. Install and start either Docker engine or an alternative like Podman.